carloslabra/pa-documentation/tutorial2/silo_flow.md

 - `FILE TYPE` : GiD Binary
 - `OUTPUT FILE` : Other
 - `OUTPUT FILENAME` : Give appropriate output file.
-P4 writes the all data to this file.
+Particle-Analytics writes the all data to this file.

 Click on start process as shown in Fig 2 and the progress can be monitored by clicking on information icon next to start process icon.
 A message pops up on the screen after the process is finished.
 This generates bindary file (extension *.bin*) in the working directory.
 At this stage, the pre-processing of DEM results is finished and by clicking on the post processing icon shown in Fig 2 switches to post processing mode.